 God steps into the picture and speaks 5 things

 I read in the Bible how God gave counsel and even strategies to those who cared to ask.
 It was real and it worked out for them.
-I read a portion of the Bible where God says, “I will instruct you and teach you in the way you should go; I will counsel you with my eye upon you”.
-I really believed those words.
+I read a portion in the Bible where God says, “I will instruct you and teach you in the way you should go; I will counsel you with my eye upon you”.
+I really believed those words and told God to show me the way.

-I didn’t have a mentor or someone to whom I could share my frustrations.
+I didn’t have a mentor or someone who could speak some sense into my life.
+Someone with whom I could share my frustrations, get wisdom and insights.
 But I realized I could speak to God, heart to heart.
-I could tell Him how I felt, like David did in his poetry as recorded in the Bible.
+I could tell Him how I felt, like David did in his poetry in the Bible.

-Folks, that’s the moment when God clearly spoke.
-It was a Rocky Balboa one liner but an edited version of it.
+Folks, that’s the moment when God spoke.
+It was a Rocky Balboa one liner but an edited version.
 I still remember that night.

 1. God said, “Did I say it’s over?
 It’s not over till I say it’s over.”

-I was thinking of quitting the college.
-I didn’t want to waste my parent’s money anymore nor my time.
+I was thinking of quitting college as I didn’t want to waste my parent’s money nor my time anymore.
 But I just wanted to be 100% sure.
 If I was going ahead with this, I wanted to make sure God is backing me up on this otherwise it will be a blunder.

 So I started praying and seeking God.
 I was asking, “What do you think, will it be a good move to drop out of the college?”.
 And that’s when God spoke again.